 No trimming is needed to grow as a tall shrub, and the plant has an attractive way of being full and lush and yet somewhat open at the same time.

-To keep it shorter and bushier give it a regular "haircut.
+To keep it shorter and bushier give it a regular "haircut."
 You can cut back too-tall stalks shorter in spring (late March or early April), leaving the smaller ones to fill in.
-New growth will emerge from the top of the cut stalk.
+New growth will emerge from around the top of the cut stalk.

 Water on a regular basis but don't keep it overly wet.
 The planting area should be well-drained.